mgaur10/appmod-temp/README.md

 ![Architecture Diagram](./appdev-flowdiagram.png)

 ### Terraform Deployment Overview
-The Terraform configuration for this solution facilitates the automated creation and deployment of necessary resources within the Google Cloud Platform (GCP).
+The Terraform configuration for this solution facilitates the automated creation and deployment of necessary resources within the Google Cloud.
 This approach ensures consistency, repeatability, and a high level of customization for users, aligning with enterprise-grade infrastructure standards.

 ### Key Features of Terraform Implementation
-1. Automated Resource Deployment: All resources required for the CSA - App Dev Arch Pattern are automatically created and deployed using Terraform.
+1. Automated Resource Deployment: All resources required for the Secure DevOps Architecture are automatically created and deployed using Terraform.
-2. Minimal User Input Required: Users are required to modify only three key variables in the variables.tf file, making the deployment process straightforward and user-friendly.
+2. Minimal User Input Required: Users are required to modify only three key variables in the variables.tf file, making the deployment process straightforward.
 3. Customizable Variables: While certain variables are preset with recommended values, users retain the flexibility to alter these as needed to suit specific organizational requirements.
 4. Organizational Structure Compliance: The deployment is structured to occur within a new folder under the organization's hierarchy in GCP, ensuring compliance with organizational policies and structure.